 You are here

-I received my Ph.D. in British literature and Victorian studies from Indiana University (2015), and am currently at work on a book manuscript entitled Twisted Words: Rhetorics of Torture in Imperial Britain, 1850-1915, in which I argue for the the centrality of torture to Victorian history and culture, and consequently, the importance of Victorian history and culture to a global and historical understanding of torture.
-Tracing acts and rhetorics of torture in India, Jamaica, Africa, the Pacific Islands, and Britain itself, I situate state-sanctioned, extraordinary violence in relation to nineteenth-century liberalism and changing narratives of citizenship and human rights.
+Katherine Anderson is currently at work on a book manuscript entitled Twisted Words: Torture and Liberalism in Imperial Britain, 1850-1915.
+The project argues for the the centrality of torture to Victorian history and culture, and consequently, the importance of Victorian history and culture to a global and historical understanding of torture.
+Tracing acts and rhetorics of torture in India, Jamaica, South Africa, the Pacific Islands, and Britain itself, Anderson situates state-sanctioned exceptional violence in relation to nineteenth-century liberalism and changing narratives of citizenship and human rights.
 Twisted Words thus helps us better understand the global implications of contemporary state violence by establishing a longer historical genealogy of torture and terrorism sanctioned explicitly by liberal Western governments.

 “Trauma and the Torturer: Of Monsters and Military Men at Morant Bay.”
-Traumatic Tales: British Nationhood and National Trauma in Nineteenth-Century Literature.
-Ed.
-Lisa Kasmer.
-New York: Routledge.
-(Forthcoming)
+Traumatic Tales: British Nationhood and National Trauma in Nineteenth-Century Literature, edited by Lisa Kasmer, Routledge, 2017, pp. 121-140.